fieldOfView/Cura-SimpleShapes/README.md

 These scripts can be copied into the scripts directory via the function **Copy Scripts**

-Using [Trimesh](https://github.com/mikedh/trimesh) function for simple shapes [creation](https://github.com/mikedh/trimesh/blob/master/trimesh/creation.py).

 Define default size
 --

-Withe the function **Define default size** gives you the possibility to change the default size for the standard primitives (cube/cylinder/sphere/tube).
+The function **Define default size** gives you the possibility to change the default size for the standard primitives (cube/cylinder/sphere/tube).

 ![define default size](./images/size.jpg)

+Using [Trimesh](https://github.com/mikedh/trimesh) function for simple shapes [creation](https://github.com/mikedh/trimesh/blob/master/trimesh/creation.py).